Introduced in Episode 1: Roads

 - Cool Old Guy: He's a friendly old man who builds model trains in his spare time and is considerably less strict than his wife.

-- Secret Keeper: He notices Daniel's superpowers, but agrees to keep them secret from Claire because her religious views might cause her to take the revelation that her grandson has supernatural powers badly.
-Turns out later on if you rescue him by using Daniel's powers, his fear were unwarranted.
+- He notices Daniel's superpowers, but agrees to keep them secret from Claire because her religious views might cause her to take the revelation that her grandson has supernatural powers badly.
+Turns out later on if you rescue him by using Daniel's powers that his fear was unwarranted.

 A traveling musician that Sean befriends in Beaver Creek.